 The S.A.F.E. program recognizes that homeless students are not the only ones affected by the sting of need, and functions to also provide for students who are at-risk for homelessness, who are struggling financially, or have other educational barriers where extra support is needed.
 This portion of the S.A.F.E. program is entirely funded through donations.
 A Stuff the Bus event is held in late Summer at Wal-Mart.
 The MPS Transportation department parks a bus, and the community is encouraged to “stuff” it full of donated school supplies.
 An annual Golf Tournament is held at Indian Foothills Golf Course in late May, as well, to stimulate funds for the following school year.
-Private financial donations are also appreciated, as well as donations of school supplies, hygiene products, laundry detergent, bedding, new or gently used clothing, coats, etc. Please feel free to contact us for further information, or click on the link below to donate now.
+Private financial donations are also appreciated, as well as donations of school supplies, hygiene products, laundry detergent, bedding, new or gently used coats, etc. Please feel free to contact us for further information, or click on the link below to donate now.
 We deeply appreciate your support.

-Find us on Facebook to stay up todate with current needs and events
+Find us on Facebook to stay up to-date with current needs and events

 (Homeless Outreach Opportunity Team)

+To see if your family is eligible for McKinney Vento services please contact our Social Work Team.
 Families can expect a one on one consultation with one of the Social Work Department staff, and will have access to the following resources:

-H.R.C. – located at the Guest House at the Former Marshall Habilitation Center Property
+Located at the Guest House at the Former Marshall Habilitation Center Property

 Held Tues/Thurs from 3:15 – 4:15 pm at Benton, Southeast, Eastwood, Northwest, BMS, and MHS.
 This is an opportunity for eligible students to have a quiet, uncrowded place to finish homework, do research, and seek help with understanding concepts, as needed.
 Tutoring is provided by qualified Marshall teachers.
 Starts 2nd Quarter.